 While the Paris Accord mandates developed nations to pledge their financial support to the vulnerable developing countries, denial of the mandate by world power US is creating a matter of distrust among the vulnerable nations.

-The UNFCC COP 24 Summit includes a wide range of sessions that seek ways to address climate change concerns of the world nations.
+The UNFCCC COP 24 Summit includes a wide range of sessions that seek ways to address climate change concerns of the world nations.
 The 13-day event (December 02-14) will see various events of all levels involving delegates, heads of the states, ministries, among others from around 200 world nations.

 This event on December 04, 2018 will dwell on: